-This classic of the sixties is without doubt worth reading.
-At first glance it’s about an asylum and its patients, with in charge Nurse Ratched.
+This is a story about an asylum and its patients, with in charge Nurse Ratched.
 She runs her ward like a dictator and nobody dares to defy her.
 Three black male nurses are her ‘helpers’; each selected for their hatred towards the patients and obedience to her.
-She was the authority on her ward, until a new patient comes in.
+She is the authority on her ward until a new patient comes in.
 Randle Patrick McMurphy is a loud and life-loving troublemaker who fakes his mental ilness in order to be transferred from a prison farm to Ratched’s mental hospital.
 Once there he starts a so-called mental revolution.
 McMurphy challenges the authority of the Big Nurse (Ratched) and one by one wins the patients to his side by bringing gambling, alcohol and even women into the ward.
 He defies the rules openly and soon it’s war between the two.
 But Nurse Ratched has a strong ally: the autorities.
 First she tries to make McMurphy obey as she does with the other patients, but the big redhead is not one easy to be scared.
 So she turns to more drastic solutions: shock therapy.
 McMurphy still seems to be winning, until the Nurse uses her last and biggest hand and we read the book’s shocking end…

 We see the ward through Chief Bromden’s eyes, and sometimes it’s hard to understand his thoughts because of the hallucinations and ‘mental fog’ he’s suffering from.
 But it also makes you understand the whole situation inside the ward that much better, and without Bromden the story wouldn’t have been the same.
 Great read!